{{ currentSearchSuggestions.title }}

 Strettara II hydroelectric plant

-The plant under construction, which will harness the flow of water already exploited by the existing Strettara hydroelectric plant, is located on the Scoltenna River in the Municipality of Montecreto in the province of Modena.
+The plant, which harnesses the flow of water already being used by the existing Strettara hydroelectric plant, is located on the Scoltenna River in the Municipality of Montecreto in the province of Modena.

 icon